|Suggestions for Week One:

 Browse the class website, read all the materials, and start thinking critically about the games that you’re playing outside of class!

 The following is due today (Tuesday).
-In general, anything listed under a blue heading is due that day.
+In general, anything listed under a large-font heading is due that day.

 Set up your student folder on Stanford Box.
 Create the following 4 subfolders in your student folder on Box (use the link on the right sidebar to jump to Box): Rhetorical Analysis || Texts in Conversation || Research-Based Argument || Miscellaneous